opulencephp/Opulence/application/rdev/models/orm/README.md

 echo $password->getUserId() == $user->getId(); // "1"
 ```

+> **Note:** Aggregate root functions are executed for entities scheduled for insertion and update.

 ## Automatic Caching
 By extending the `CachedSQLDataMapper`, you can take advantage of automatic caching of entities for faster performance.
 Entities are searched in cache before defaulting to an SQL database, and they are added to cache on misses.
 Writes to cache are automatically queued whenever writing to a `CachedSQLDataMapper`.
 To keep cache in sync with SQL, the writes are only performed once a unit of work commits successfully.